peterlydiard/mini-synth/README.md

 11. Melody recording and editing?

 12. Spectrum analysis and display?
-Probably too much processing.
+Probably too much processing, except during voice editing perhaps.

+13. Algorithmic sequence generation, e.g. using Conways Game of Life?

 ## Known Bugs / Issues

-The envelope shaper should perhaps be using an exponential gain function to accentuate level differences.

 The Model class has copies of some parameters that are in the Voice class.
 This may be unecessary.